-- Flights: return flights from London Heathrow to Ivalo (via Helsinki) (flight routes subject to change)
+- Flights: Direct return flights from London Gatwick to Ivalo (flight routes subject to change)

 - Transfers: return airport transfers

 - Accommodation: 7 nights in Holiday Village Valle Hotel in double/twin rooms.
 Cabin upgrades are available on request and subject to supplement

 - Meals: 7 breakfasts, 6 lunches, 7 dinners

 - The following activities are included: snowshoeing, husky safari, reindeer sleigh ride, Northern Lights by snowmobile-pulled sleigh and 2 x Northern Lights snowshoeing (the order of activities is subject to change)

 - Cold weather clothing provided for the duration of the trip

 - Fully qualified guides and instructors during activities

 This holiday is designed to maximise those Northern Lights viewing opportunities in two particular ways.

 Firstly, Utsjoki’s remote location deep in the heart of Aurora country means that there is very little artificial light to diminish the clarity of the dazzling displays.
 What’s more, your accommodation lies outside the town itself.
 The hotel and cabins enjoy a northerly aspect across the Teno River into Norway and towards some very, very dark skies.

 Secondly, we’ve included four Aurora hunting activities in the company of experienced local guides.
 Nobody knows the terrain (and skies) better and they’ll be able to show you the very best vantage points for viewing a Northern Lights display.